SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 Once we have all the disposable notes related to the study material interconnected, it is time to create permanent notes.
 We will write in complete sentences, making the idea clear and concise.
 The notion we want to convey must be described as we understand it.
 Don't forget to record the sources of the information.

 Once the permanent notes are ready, we store them in the *box* and schedule their content in the index.
 If this note is directly related to another, it goes right behind it and not at the same level as the others.
 The box will have a hierarchical numbering system, just like the topics in this document, to align the notes.
-If necessary to place a note behind N° 23, add it as 23-1; this way, you can reach higher levels using more numbers: 23-3-1.
-This way, you can have a set of organized and accessible notes.
+If necessary to place a note behind N° 23, add it as 23-1; this way, we can reach higher levels using more numbers: 23-3-1.
+This way, we can have a set of organized and accessible notes.

 <div style="float: right; width: 500px; margin: 5px;">